robotnik-dev/project-hase/README.md

     > This is important so that VSCode can find the godot executable.
 2. Open this folder in VSCode and install all recommended extensions (you should be asked automatically at startup)
 3. Build the project once with the shortcut "CTRL+SHIFT+B" and select "godot-rust: Build Debug"
-4. Build it again in release mode: "CTRL+SHIFT+B" and select "godot-rust: Build Release"
+4. (Optional) Build it again in release mode: "CTRL+SHIFT+B" and select "godot-rust: Build Release"
 5. Now you can close VSCode and open the game via the godot launcher

 # CI